B2B Lead Generation for Tech Companies (18 Strategies 2026)

 However, instead of relying solely on this data, we take a more thorough approach.

-First, we cross-check the list provided by the intent data.
-For instance, if a company already has a well-established IT department or uses specific types of software tools, they might not be actively seeking new tech solutions.
+For instance, if a company already has a well-established IT department or uses specific types of software tools, it might not be actively seeking new tech solutions.

 So, we further refine our list by applying specific criteria.